-Starting with the player on the dealer's left and moving around the table clockwise, the dealer deals every player two cards face down (all cards face down are known as as down cards or hole cards), followed by one card face up (this card is known as the door card, or window card.
-All cards face up are collectively known as up cards or show cards).
+Starting with the player on the dealer's left and moving around the table clockwise, the dealer deals every player two cards face down (all cards face down are known as "down" cards or hole cards), followed by one card face up (this card is known as the door card, or window card.
+All cards face up are collectively known as "up" cards or show cards).

-The player with the lowest-value door card is the one required to "bring it in."
+The player with the lowest-value up card is the one required to "bring it in."

-Here's what you need to discern the losing player for the bring:
+Here's what you need to discern the player for the bring: